Facts Based "Racism" | Black & White on the Gray Issues Pt. 2 2025-10-16 18:05

 Thank you for everything, man.

-Oh, we've got to talk about it first.
+We gotta talk about it first.

-So let's create the dialogue.
+So let's spread the dialogue.

-Yeah, and I came in hot because you know my friends are getting killed.
+Yeah, and I came in hot because, you know, my friends are getting killed.

 Absolutely.